 Souconna & August, 1838

 The film August, 1838 is a draft scene from a longer work of speculative fiction.
 The installation, Souconna, presents a scenographic reconstruction of the bedroom in which the film’s protagonist sleeps and dreams.
-Within the oneiric space : a silvered waterlily (conjured from the Saône river), three gum bichromate prints of riverine vegetation and flora around the Saône and Fourvière neighbourhood, and a an amphora turned from Robinia pseudoacacia— a tree brought to Paris from North America in 1601, long misidentified as a species of Acacia ; the source of gum arabic.
+In the space : a silvered waterlily (conjured from the Saône river), three gum bichromate prints of riverine vegetation and flora, an amphora turned from Robinia pseudoacacia.

 To access the online edition of the work (available for limited viewing from September 13th), please email yanambaye@gmail.com.